 The revised Principles were adopted at the AGM in November 2016 here.

 CBA statement on Stonehenge proposals – 18 January 2017

 CPRE – Campaign to Protect Rural England

 CPRE, CPRE SW and CPRE Wiltshire branch are founding members of Stonehenge Alliance.

 2017 – Objection to Highways England by CPRE South West can be found here.

 2018 – Campaign for the Protection of Rural England – South West.
 CPRE Wiltshire Branch letter of objection here.

 Friends of the Earth

-Friends of the Earth are members of the Stonehenge Alliance.
+Friends of the Earth and SW Friends of the Eath are founding members of the Stonehenge Alliance.

 2017 – Additional Objection from FOE SW here.